bradfordjohnson/golfr/README.md

 ## How It Works

 - **Automated via GitHub Actions:**
-  The workflow triggers daily at 5:00 AM UTC, running the R script `src/simulate_game.R` and updating the plot.
+  The workflow triggers daily at 5:00 AM UTC, running the R script `simulate_game.R` and updating the plot.

 - **Shot Simulation Details:**
   - Clubs modeled with distance means and variability